ypark9/yopa.page/content/blog/2024-01-17-Run-Java-Applications-on-macOS-without-Global-JRE-Installation-A-Guide.md

 Your Java application is now operational within a Docker container!

-## Wrapping it up 👏
+## Conclusion

 Employing macOS to run JAR files sans a global JRE installation is streamlined with the right toolkit.
 Whether you opt for a bundled JRE, a portable JRE, or Docker's robust containerization, each avenue offers distinct merits.
-Docker, in particular, is championed for contemporary, portable, and stable deployments.
+Containers are useful for services that already have a container deployment target, but they are not the default way to launch a local desktop JAR.
+For distributable macOS applications, prefer `jpackage` with a runtime produced by `jlink`; for development, use a version-managed supported JDK.
 It eliminates the global JRE dependency while assuring an insulated, controlled application environment.

-Cheers! 🍺